Phenom28/phoenixbet/README.md

-Phoenibet is a football prediction and statistic website.
+Phoenixbet is a football prediction and statistic website.
 The prediction is based on Poisson Probability Distribution